 9. West Side Story | In Cinemas

 What’s the collective noun for musicals?
 Maybe a chorus line of musicals?
-In this year, which saw so many terrific musical adaptations — including a couple in my honourable mentions and one in my Under The Radar list — but Steven Spielberg’s take on West Side Story ends up winning by a nose in my affections.
-Even as it’s built on the foundation of another Romeo and Juliet adaptation, which I can take or leave, the production around it is so vivid, so energized, it won me over.
+In a year that saw so many terrific musical adaptations — including a couple in my honourable mentions and one in my Under The Radar list — Steven Spielberg’s take on West Side Story ends up winning by a nose in my affections.
+Even as it’s built on the foundation of another slightly damp Romeo and Juliet adaptation the production around it is so vivid, so energized, it won me over.
 An explosion of music and dance, I was swept away.

 8. Beans | VOD